 Now, bitcoin casinos are raising the bar for the gaming industry.
 As software developers continue to develop new algorithms that test the fairness of games, we are seeing new opportunities that benefit the creation of new casino businesses all while attracting new players from around the globe.

 While the rise of bitcoin casinos has only started in the last couple of years, the technology implemented in these games has been in the works for several decades.
 For example, similar to any video game, random number generator (RNG) technology provides the foundation for bitcoin gambling.
 Even when we consider old-school video games like Pong, for example, RNG has played an integral role in preventing predictability of how a game functions.
 Even more importantly, RNG ensures that the outcome is not rigged for either side.

-Today, slots, table games, card games, and more all rely upon RNG as one way to ensure fairness.
+Today, newest bingo sites and some casino’s online are all rely upon RNG as one way to ensure fairness.
 While RNG is essential for any randomized game to have, people also want to be able to check for themselves whether a particular game is fair or not.
 Just a few years ago, there wasn’t a good way to prove that a game was, in fact, using RNG.
 As a result, a large number of casinos have been reported to run rigged games.
 However, in recent years, we have seen a lot of progress in the creation of provably fair algorithms that take the verification of game fairness to a new level.

 Provably Fair Algorithms of Today: Transparent Gambling for All

 When searching for any bitcoin casino game online, it’s essential to look for the term “provably fair”.
 While designing a game to be provably fair can be quite complex and definitions of fairness (i.e. exact percentage chance of winning) can vary, there are a few general principles for understanding how provably fair algorithm generally work.
 Here is a summary of a basic explanation from bitcoincasino.us on how any player can check to see whether a bitcoin casino is using a provably fair algorithm.